mjalloh256/SOC-LAB-Incident-report-/README.md

 ## SPLUNK EVENT ALERT:
 <img src="https://i.imgur.com/TtKAjut.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
- <br />As shown in the splunk window, this is the event for the alert that we received in splunk.
-The alert I received was for an execution of a process that is Obfuscated.
-In the splunk event viewer you can see the information provided such as time and date of the event, event Id, name of the user, username login of the user, type of ingested log data and more.
+ <br />As displayed in the Splunk window, this is the event triggered by the alert we received.
+The alert I received pertains to the execution of a process that is obfuscated.
+In the Splunk event viewer, you can observe information such as the time and date of the event, event ID, name of the user, username login of the user, type of ingested log data, and more.
 <br />

 ## SPLUNK EVENT ALERT :